 In 1984, the Chorale joined forces with the Bowdoin College Chorus when Professor Robby Greenlee took over as director.
 Highlights of the Chorale’s history under Greenlee included participation with the PSO in Holst’s Planets and the first-ever staged performance of Otto Luening’s Evangeline.

 The two choruses reverted to their former status in 1986, and Peter Frewen was selected as music director of the smaller and now fully auditioned Oratorio Chorale.
-During Frewen’s tenure, the Chorale has performed a wide range of music from the Renaissance to the present day.
+During Frewen’s tenure, the Chorale performed a wide range of music from the Renaissance to the present day.
 Highlights have included performances of Mozart’s Requiem with internationally known soprano Barbara Bonney; Maine premieres of Ronald Perera’s The Outermost House, with author Henry Beston’s daughter, poet Kate Barnes, as narrator; Bryan Johansen’s Lux Aeterna, with PSO principal cellist James Kennedy; and Dominick Argento’s Jonah and the Whale.
-The Chorale’s first commissioned work, Pravasa, Travels of the Guitar, by Vineet Shende, will be premiered in spring 2013, with a preview at the Portland Conservatory of Music’s Back Cove Contemporary Festival.
+The Chorale’s first commissioned work, Pravasa, Travels of the Guitar, by Vineet Shende, premiered in spring 2013, with a preview at the Portland Conservatory of Music’s Back Cove Contemporary Festival.